 I hope others come forward to carry her torch and bring homeopathy back and stronger than it ever was before.

 This quiz makes me nervous, the whole physical injury thing, it seems too easy.

 But that’s just it, Sarah, it’s not really an injury as we know it, like if I fell and hit my head (Arnica).
 This is “over-use syndrome”; I guess they used to call it “repetitive stress disorder”.
 Not sure.
 But, it’s not in the Repertory anyway!

 Ok.
 Good idea with the calc-phos.
 But actually, Sarah, this was not an easy case, I will have to admit.
-Maybe not such a great quiz case cuz frankly, I can’t see anyone getting it right; but what I like about the case was the way the patient responded so quickly and unambiguously to the remedy after being in pain for a month with no end in sight, and no allopathic treatment under consideration (not that that should surprise any of us…) so, I liked the fact that the case was so strikingly cured; but, I sincerely doubt that anyone is going to get the right answer.
-It’s Spigelia, and this is my first Spigelia case; so, not a common remedy by any means.
+Maybe not such a great quiz case cuz frankly, I can’t see anyone getting it right; but what I like about the case was the way the patient responded so quickly and unambiguously to the remedy after being in pain for a month with no end in sight, and no allopathic treatment under consideration whatsoever (not that that should surprise any of us…) so, I liked the fact that the case was so strikingly cured!
+But, I sincerely doubt that anyone is going to get the right answer.
+It’s Spigelia, and this is my first Spigelia case ever; so, not a common remedy by any means.
 And how did I come up with it?
 Basically, it was simple: nerve pain (“neuralgia”), better cold applications; and also, left-sided complaints.
-So, that’s pretty much it!
+So, that pretty much covered it!

 Yes, it does.

 It is really cool to see it working on just everyday neuralgia.

 What is “everyday neuralgia”?
 Nerve pain is always severe if you ask me.
 Sciatica is quite extreme, I’ve had it myself, I’m sorry to say.
 Here’s what his mother said: